pass-culture/pass-culture-app-native/doc/installation/setup.md

 #### Install `nix` package manager

+You can install it from [Nix installation page](https://docs.determinate.systems/getting-started/).

 If you have a pass Culture's computer, which has a proxy that adds a custom certificate, the install may fail.
 In that case, you will need to install Nix as follows :

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install --determinate --ssl-cert-file '/Library/Application Support'/*/*/data/*cacert.pem
 ```

-_If you want more information or if you have a problem you can consult [`nix` package manager installation](https://docs.determinate.systems/getting-started/)._

 #### Install DirEnv
+( can be done while waiting for direnv installation )

+1. If you don't already have it, install [brew](https://brew.sh/).
 1. Install the executable

    ```sh